 Hot chocolate is the perfect drink for the season, and adding peppermint to the mix makes it even better.
 I love stopping by Starbucks in December for a peppermint mocha or peppermint hot chocolate, and I really love being able to make this peppermint hot cocoa at home too.

 If you love the combination of chocolate and peppermint, you’ll want to make these Chocolate Peppermint Cookies.
+And if you love hot chocolate, be sure to try my Grinch hot chocolate bombs for the holidays!

 I’m giving you choices with this recipe.
 You can add a bit of peppermint schnapps to make this an adults-only mint hot chocolate, or you can omit the schnapps if you’d prefer it to be non-alcoholic.
 Either way, this hot chocolate with peppermint will be a huge hit at your holiday parties or a nice treat for a relaxing night at home.